 Choose Duke for your melanoma treatment because we offer:

-- Top ranked care.
-We are among the top cancer programs in the nation, according to U.S. News & World Report.
-We are also part of the National Comprehensive Cancer Network (NCCN), an alliance of the nation’s leading cancer centers dedicated to improving care for our patients.
+- National Cancer Center.
+We are part of the National Comprehensive Cancer Network (NCCN), an alliance of the nation’s leading cancer centers dedicated to improving care for our patients.

 - A team approach.
 Our melanoma team includes dermatologists, medical oncologists, surgical oncologists, radiation oncologists, otolaryngologists (ear, nose and throat doctors), dermatopathologists (specialists who look at skin diseases at a cellular level), and radiologists, who work together to develop the most effective treatment plan for you.